yksnilowyrahcaz/Disaster_Response_Flask_App/README.md

         python data/process_data.py data/messages.csv data/categories.csv data/CategorizedMessages.db

+Note: CategorizedMessages.db is already provide within this repo and does not need to be recreated to run the flask app at step 8.

 7. (Optional) To run the ML pipeline that trains classifier and saves, type the following in the command line:

         python models/train_classifier.py data/CategorizedMessages.db models/classifier.pkl

-Note: training the model may take up to 15 minutes.
-The pickled model is already included in this repository and you can proceed to the next step without running steps 6-7.
+Note: training the model may take a significant amount of time.
+The pickled model is already included in this repository and you can proceed to step 8 without retraining the model.

 8. To run the Flask app, type the following in the command line: